frortega/EPIC_LS/README.md

 - The calculation time will decrease considerably if scipy is compiled against mkl openblas (or similar) cappable of using multicore (default in anaconda python scipy).
 Remember to check environment variables OMP_NUM_THREADS, MKL_NUM_THREADS, MKL_DOMAIN_NUM_THREADS to have the right number of cores of your machine.

 - To use this package add this folder to your PYTHONPATH environment variable.

+### UPDATES:
+- October 26, 2021: Adds the option for performing the Least Squares Estimation applying non negativity constraints on all model parameters (see LeastSquaresNonNeg.py and LeastSquaresRegNonNeg.py in EPIC_LS/LeastSquares/).